jmcvaughn/ansible-arch/README.md

 corresponding `host_vars/` file. `--ask-vault-pass` can be omitted if the playbook run does use any Vault-encrypted files.

-If running the `wifi` or `zfs` roles for the first time, reboot the system to apply the configuration (or unload and reload the appropriate modules and start the appropriate services).
+If running the `wifi` role for the first time, reboot the system to apply the configuration (or unload and reload the appropriate modules and start the appropriate services).

 ### Tags
 Tags are defined to match role names in the playbooks.
 It is therefore possible